agelern/commander-helper/README.md

 # Commander Helper Bot

+Disclaimer: Tests are broken as heck right now because I thought it would be neat to try vibe coding.
+Fixing soon.

 A Discord bot for Magic: The Gathering Commander format assistance.
 Provides card information and commander recommendations based on custom card lists.

 ## Features

 - **Card Information**: Get detailed information about any MTG card using `/card`
 - **Commander Recommendations**: Get personalized commander suggestions based on your card list using `/revedh`
-- **Smart Synergy Analysis**: Advanced algorithm that considers theme overlap, tribal synergies, and popularity
+- **Smart Synergy Analysis**: Advanced algorithm that considers theme overlap, typal synergies, and popularity
 - **Image Support**: Displays card images and stitched partner commander images
 - **Performance Optimized**: Efficient caching and early termination to prevent timeouts